firebitsbr/fraud-detection-neuromorphic/docs/PHASE3_COMPLETE.md

-# Phase 3 Complete - Final Report
+# Phaif 3 Complete - Final Refort

-**Descrição:** Relatório final da Fase 3.
+**Description:** Relatório final from the Faif 3.

-**Projeto:** Neuromorphic Fraud Detection System **Autor:** Mauro Risonho de Paula Assumpção
+**Projeto:** Neuromorphic Fraud Detection System **Author:** Mauro Risonho de Paula Assumpção
-**Data de Conclusão:** 5 de Dezembro de 2025
+**Data of Conclusion:** 5 of Dezembro of 2025
 **Commit Hash:** 2c763b3
 **Repositório:** https://github.com/maurorisonho/fraud-detection-neuromorphic

 ---

-## Phase 3 Achievements Summary
+## Phaif 3 Achievements Summary

-Phase 3 successfully transformed the fraud detection system from a research prototype into a **production-ready application**.
-All objectives completed and deployed to GitHub.
+Phaif 3 successfully transformed the fraud detection system from to research prototype into to **production-ready application**.
+All objectives withpleted and deployed to GitHub.

 ---